 On May 30, 2019, the Company announced that it executed a binding letter of intent (the "LOI") with a two private individuals (the "Vendors") providing the Company the right to enter into a lease agreement to lease an undivided 100% right, title and interest in the Slumber Gold Property in Nevada.
 The LOI may be subject to TSX-V approval, and the transaction is an arms-length transaction.

-The Slumber Gold Property occurs along an intra-mountain graben in the Jackson Mountains approximately 50 miles northwest of Winnemucca, Humboldt County, Nevada.
+The Slumber Gold Property is located in Winnemucca, Humboldt County, Nevada.